freem/freemlib-neogeo/examples/01_helloFix/readme.txt

 The Neo-Geo has two banks of palette RAM, each holding 4096 colors worth of data.
 The system's palette RAM lives at $400000-$401FFF, and the active palette page can be swapped by writing to either the PALETTE_BANK0 register ($3A001F) or the PALETTE_BANK1 register ($3A000F).
+Despite the names, values from PALETTE_BANK1 will appear first in MAME/MESS's palette viewer.

-The palette RAM is divided into 256 sets of 16 colors.
+The palette RAM is divided into 256 sets of 16 colors (15 real, 1 transparent).
 Of these 256 sets, only the first 16 sets can be used with the Fix Layer.
 Sprites can use any color set.

 In this example, we'll only be using 4 sets of palettes with 3 colors each.
 One is considered transparent, and the other two are active colors.

 Dealing with the palette colors is a bit complex, but for now, let's just treat it as a 12-bit color with values of $0000 to $0FFF.
-You should read it as $0RGB, where R is Red, G is Green, and B is Blue.
+This maps to $0RGB, where R is Red, G is Green, and B is Blue.

 The palette is explained in further detail in Example 03: Palette Basics.

 <Fix Layer>
 We must first understand the Fix Layer before we can draw to it.
 The Neo-Geo's